-- Our database of personal data may be hosted by third parties on our behalf.
+- Our database of personal data may be hosted or otherwise processed by third parties on our behalf.

 - We use a third party email broadcasting service in order to send you service emails or SMS messages or (if you have agreed to receive them) marketing emails.

 - We use payment service providers if you buy any premium Noddle products.

 - We use a third party to help us perform the dark web monitoring services if you use Noddle Web Watch.

 - We might use market research companies to help us better understand our customers.

 These service providers will not be allowed to use your information for their own purposes or on behalf of other organisations, unless you agree otherwise.

 We may use third party advertising platform providers such as Google to serve advertisements to you.
 These third parties may use information about your visits to this and other websites in order to provide you with advertising about products and services that may be of interest to you.

 Sometimes we may provide information associated with you to third parties who operate other websites (such as social media platforms) so that we can show you relevant advertisements while you are using those websites.
 This information will be protected so that you can only be identified if the third party already knows you – the information we provide only tells them that you are a Halifax Credit Checker user.

 If we sell our business to a third party, or go through a corporate reorganisation, we will transfer personal data to the company that acquires the business.